civican/legisinfo/44-1/bills/C-19/bill_text.md

 #### Coordinating Amendments

-### Section 415
+### Section 413

   **(1)** Subsections (2) to (4) apply if Bill C-8, introduced in the 1st session of the 44th Parliament and entitled the `Economic and Fiscal Update Implementation Act, 2021` (in this section referred to as the "other Act"), receives royal assent.

-  **(2)** If section 47 of the other Act comes into force before section `410` of this Act, then
+  **(2)** If section 47 of the other Act comes into force before section `408` of this Act, then

-    sections `410` and `412` of this Act are deemed never to have come into force and are repealed; and
+    sections `408` and `410` of this Act are deemed never to have come into force and are repealed; and

     subparagraph 12(2.3)(a)(i) of the `Employment Insurance Act` is replaced by the following:

     the date on which a benefit period for the claimant is established falls within the period beginning on September 26, 2021 and ending on October 28, 2023,

-  **(3)** If section `410` of this Act comes into force before section 47 of the other Act, then sections 47 and 48 of the other Act are deemed never to have come into force and are repealed.
+  **(3)** If section `408` of this Act comes into force before section 47 of the other Act, then sections 47 and 48 of the other Act are deemed never to have come into force and are repealed.

-  **(4)** If section 47 of the other Act comes into force on the same day as section `410` of this Act, then sections 47 and 48 of the other Act are deemed never to have come into force and are repealed.
+  **(4)** If section 47 of the other Act comes into force on the same day as section `408` of this Act, then sections 47 and 48 of the other Act are deemed never to have come into force and are repealed.

 #### Coming into Force

-### Section 416
+### Section 414

-  **(1)** Sections `411` and `413` come into force, or are deemed to have come into force, on September 25, 2022.
+  **(1)** Sections `409` and `411` come into force, or are deemed to have come into force, on September 25, 2022.

-  **(2)** Section `414` comes into force on the day on which this Act receives royal assent or, if that day is after September 25, 2022, is deemed to have come into force on September 25, 2022.
+  **(2)** Section `412` comes into force on the day on which this Act receives royal assent or, if that day is after September 25, 2022, is deemed to have come into force on September 25, 2022.

 ### Canada Pension Plan